 Sometimes, renovations are done just because of appearances.
 We all have our individual tastes, after all, and the current appearance of your home may not fit yours.
 To be happy with where you live, you're going to need to change quite a few things, and this means more than just furniture.
 You need to have everything from the woodwork, the floors and of course the paint looking presentable and attractive.

 Kitchens and bathrooms also need to be functional and safe so for the sake of your family don't take shortcuts there.
 Investing in a new kitchen can raise the value of your home dramatically, especially if you live in it long enough (at least five years) and you'll get all your money back.
 It's much the same with bathroom renos but on a smaller scale.

 As evidenced by the many renovation reality TV shows, too many people are taking home improvement projects on alone, shouldering all the costs and risks without any of the skills, experience or knowledge.
 Doing this can be dangerous to you personally and financially, and can lead to some huge losses and expenses that you had not planned for in the beginning.

-It can be wise to avoid these mistakes and hire a general contractor or renovation carpenter, someone who understands the job and how to do it properly.
+It can be wise to avoid these mistakes and hire a general contractor, someone who understands the job and how to do it properly.

 They will be able to guide you, as well as any workers on the site, through the process in a way that makes sense and produces exceptional results that you'll be proud to live with.